M31glx/APD-fMRI/README.md

 </p>

 <p align="center">
-Figure 15: Depiction of network's evaluation metrics
+Figure 15: Depiction of network's evaluation metrics and its application for the brain network modeling
 </p>

 ### Local topology tests